加拿大即將通過條約保護原住民遺址

 The Heritage Conservation Act protects archeological sites where physical evidence of

 historic use is present, but not places of spiritual importance.
+Such an agreement could have

 prevented the destruction of spirit caves at Bear Mountain resort.
+The agreement will likely be

 a template by municipalities and First Nations across B.C.